North Berwick Trust Ltd (NB Trust) is a local charity working to help make North Berwick a great place to be!

 Jane hopes through the Trust to help as many as possible to thrive and enjoy being in North Berwick.
 She would like to encourage more folk to invest their time and skills in NB to secure its future and heritage.

 Where is your favourite place in North Berwick?
-Lucas Ice Crean van at the harbour, after lobster and chips and the sea for company.
+Lucas Ice Cream van at the harbour, after lobster and chips and the sea for company.

 Scroll to Top